 'Big' questions overarch each term within each year group.
-They are designed to be deep philosophy-based questions.
-In order to answer the questions, children will need to draw upon the knowledge, skills and understanding gained through the topic.
+They are designed to be deep, multilayered questions.
+In order to answer the questions, children will need to draw upon the knowledge, skills and understanding gained throughout the term.

 Quality Texts